FeatureProbe/FeatureProbe/docs/docs/reference/database-setup.md

 If you do not want to use flyway to automatically create tables and manage database versions, you can obtain native DML/DDL to implement manual import and creation.

 Before using this method, you need to disable the use of flyway in the application to avoid conflicts.
-Add the following parameter to disable flyway execution when `feature-probe-api` starts:
+Add the following parameter to disable flyway execution when `api` starts:

 ```bash
 --spring.flyway.enabled=false